K10398-real/K10398-real/README.md

 ### ❗Incoming Projects
 - TetraOS: Experience the Future with one of the best Linux distros yet (Collab w/ @CruxSchildt)
-- Dreamer Boy: An album showcasing my best techno & trance works, releasing October 18th, 2024
+- Vision Warp: A new album with a surreal experience, dropping March 2025

 ### 📚Currently Learning
 - C++
-- NextJS
+- JavaScript

 ### 🪪Contact
 entertainment.k10398@gmail.com